My Google internship story — Summer ‘17

 One of the announcements made at the Google for Nigeria event was YouTube Go (read from CNN’s Stephanie Busari).
 YouTube Go is a product I worked on.
 Infact, it was a major part of my internship project.

-I managed the Vendor that carried out our research pre-announcement as well as tested and reported on the product.
+I managed the market survey as well as tested and reported on the product.

 Don’t you just like my cool t-shirt?